NFPA 70E Training

 - Group Training Available

-“This project fits well with our mission to provide affordable and increasingly clean energy to North Carolina,” said Duke Energy CEO Jim Rogers.
+“This project fits well with our mission to provide affordable and increasingly clean energy through solar investments to North Carolina,” said Duke Energy CEO Jim Rogers.
 “As a merged company, we are delighted to build on Progress Energy’s proud history of service and involvement in eastern North Carolina.
 The Washington White Post solar project further demonstrates our commitment to continuing this legacy.”

 North Carolina Eastern Municipal Power Agency NCEMPA is purchasing the electricity generated at the solar farm through a 15-year agreement.
 The site has the ability to produce enough electricity to power about 3,000 homes.